-According to the Technology and Economic Assessment Panel ("TEAP"), end-of-life measures across all sectors are consistent and significant contributors to savings in terms of ozone and climate, with potential cumulative savings of around 300,000 Ozone Depleting Potential ("ODP") tonnes and approximately 6 billion tonnes of CO_2 -eq.7 Using current technologies, ODS banks in refrigeration, stationary air conditioning ("SAC"), and mobile air conditioning ("MAC") equipment are the easiest and most cost-efficient to recover and destroy and are considered "reachable" by the Multilateral Fund ("MLF").8 If non-Article 5 ("non-A5") Parties act to recover and destroy only these reachable banks, the Parties could prevent the release of a potentially significant amount of the 194,038 tonnes of CFCs, mitigating approximately 2 billion tonnes of CO2-eq., that will otherwise be emitted from these banks by 2015.9 If the Parties assist Article 5 ("A5") Parties to recover and destroy these ODS banks, they can prevent a potentially significant amount of the 264,972 tonnes of CFCs, mitigating approximately 2.8 billion tonnes of CO2-eq. that will otherwise be emitted from these banks by 2015.10

-These are meaningful ozone benefits, and destruction of all banks in refrigeration, SAC, and MAC equipment at end-of-life as of 2008 could accelerate the recovery of the ozone layer by up to two years.11 The climate mitigation potential of destroying these "reachable" banks compares favorably to the reductions sought under the first phase of the Kyoto Protocol.12 Destroying existing stockpiles of ODSs already recovered from applications will add further climate and ozone layer benefits beyond these estimates.
+According to the Technology and Economic Assessment Panel ("TEAP"), end-of-life measures across all sectors are consistent and significant contributors to savings in terms of ozone with potential cumulative savings of around 300,000 Ozone Depleting Potential ("ODP") tonnes.
+Using current technologies, ODS banks in refrigeration, stationary air conditioning ("SAC"), and mobile air conditioning ("MAC") equipment are the easiest and most cost efficient to recover and destroy and are considered "reachable" by the Multilateral Fund ("MLF").
+If non-Article 5 ("non-A5") Parties act to recover and destroy only these reachable banks, the Parties could prevent the release of a potentially significant amount of the 194,038 tonnes of CFCs and 454,887 tonnes of HCFCs that will otherwise be emitted from these banks by 2015.
+If the Parties assist Article 5 ("A5") Parties to recover and destroy these ODS banks, they can prevent a potentially significant amount of the 264,972 tonnes of CFCs that will otherwise be emitted from these banks by 2015.10 These are meaningful ozone benefits, and destruction of all banks in refrigeration, SAC, and MAC equipment at end-of-life as of 2008 could accelerate the return of the ozone layer by up to two years.